ibm-cloud-docs/solution-tutorials/vcf-as-a-service-vdc.md

 The new VM will be created.
 Provisioning of the VM may take several minutes to complete.
 Upon completion, the VM will automatically power on.
 Repeat the process for the other VMs, `application-server-1` and `db-server-1`.

-VM `db-server-1` requires two NICs, but as the default template only has one.
-So, you need to [add that post initial provisioning](https://docs.vmware.com/en/VMware-Cloud-Director/10.4/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-FA8C101E-241E-41A5-A3C3-83BDBB4467F1.html){: external}.
+The VM `db-server-1` requires two NICs.
+However, since it is the default template, it has only one NIC.
+So, you need to add that post initial provisioning.
 After the VM has been created, click **Details**.
 Then select **NICs** under the Hardware, and you can add the 2nd NIC to the VM and attach that to the correct network segment.
+For more information, see [Change the Hardware Properties of a Virtual Machine](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-6/change-virtual-machine-hardware-properties.html){: external}.
 {: tip}

 Review the other hardware options and see what you can change and how.
 See [Edit Virtual Machine Properties section on VMware Cloud Director Tenant Guide](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-6/map-for-vmware-cloud-director-tenant-portal-guide-10-6/working-with-virtual-machines-tenant/editing-virtual-machine-properties-tenant.html){: external} for more details.
 {: tip}

 ## Create IP Sets and Static Groups
 {: #vmware-as-a-service-vdc-deploy-ip-set-sg}